ArduPilot/ardupilot_wiki/antennatracker/source/docs/connecting-with-gcs.rst

 .. image:: ../images/AntennaTracker_ConnectToGCS_USBCable.jpg
     :target: ../_images/AntennaTracker_ConnectToGCS_USBCable.jpg

-If the antenna controller is a Pixhawk you can simply connect your ground station computer to the Pixhawk using a long micro USB cable.
+You can simply connect your ground station computer to the autopilot using a long micro USB cable.

 Connect a 2nd pair of radios
 ============================